praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 >
 >This beta documentation desribed features that are not yet publicly available.
 It is subject to change and might not be complete or correct.

-Data can be sent to Edge Network using one of three options:
+To use Adobe Experience Platform Launch Server Side, data must be sent to Adobe Experience Platform Edge Network using one of three options:

-* AEP Web SDK
+* Adobe Experience Platform Web SDK
-* AEP Mobile SDK
+* Adobe Experience Platform Mobile SDK
-* Server-to-Server API (coming soon)
+* Server-to-Server API (coming in H2 2021)

 >[!NOTE]
->
->The AEP Web SDK and AEP Mobile SDK do not require deployment through Experience Platform Launch Client Side.
+>The AEP Web SDK and AEP Mobile SDK do not require deployment through Adobe Experience Platform Launch Client Side.
 However, using Launch Client Side to deploy these SDKs is the recommended approach.

-After you send data to the Edge network, you can toggle on Adobe solutions to send data there.
-To send data to a non-Adobe solution, you need to set that up in Launch Server Side.
+After you send data to Edge network, you can toggle on Adobe solutions to send data there.
+To send data to a non-Adobe solution, you need to set that up in Platform Launch Server Side.

 ## Prerequisites

 * Adobe Experience Platform Launch Server Side
-* AEP Web SDK extension in Experience Platform Launch, configured to send data to Edge network
+* Adobe Experience Platform Web or Mobile SDK, configured to send data to Edge Network
-* XDM
+* Data should be in Experience Data Model (XDM) (This mapping can be done server-side.)

-## Create a schema
+## Create an XDM schema

 In Adobe Experience Platform, create your schema.